Skip to main content

 Students in Penn State’s Biobehavioral Health graduate program have a truly unique opportunity to work with world-renowned researchers and faculty members in a highly active research environment, helping conduct groundbreaking research.
 Depending on their interests and mentor, BBH graduate students gain firsthand experience working with participants and/or laboratory animals, collecting data, conducting data analyses, publishing papers, and presenting findings at academic conferences.

-In keeping with our innovative and interdisciplinary mission in Biobehavioral Health, the research possibilities here are extensive and diverse, spanning domains such as behavioral neuroscience, behavioral endocrinology, psychoneuroimmunology, genetics, behavioral pharmacology, health promotion, health psychology, epidemiology, health and vulnerable populations, social psychology, socio-ethical dynamics, cognition — and much more.
+In keeping with our innovative and interdisciplinary mission, our graduate students have the opportunity to pursue a diverse range of interests, spanning domains such as behavioral neuroscience, behavioral endocrinology, psychoneuroimmunology, genetics, behavioral pharmacology, health promotion, health psychology, epidemiology, health and vulnerable populations, social psychology, socio-ethical dynamics, cognition, global health, ethics, environmental health – and much more.

 Can I talk with specific faculty?